V4Fire/Client/src/core/html/README.md

 This module provides a bunch of helper functions to work with HTML tags and attributes.

+## getSrcSet

+Returns a srcset string for an image tag by the specified resolution map.

 ```js
 import { getSrcSet } from 'core/html';